I received an autism diagnosis. Now what?

 The marvelous news is that your autism encompasses numerous positive perks.
 A lot of the negative things tend to originate from co-occurring conditions, and the way we interface with the external world.

 Alexithymia, for example, is responsible for the majority of distressing symptoms that we have.
 Alexithymia can be treated; DNRS, EMDR, and VNS are effective healing techniques.
-On a personal level, these approaches have altered my life in a profound way.
+On a personal level, these approaches have profoundly altered my life.

 In some ways, autism sets the stage for anxiety because of left-right brain differences, our cingulate gyrus, and the amygdala.
 The above therapeutic techniques take advantage of our brain’s neuroplasticity, reducing our struggles.